New York Federal Criminal Defense Attorney

 - Tax Fraud

-Federal government and its criminal investigative agencies have almost unlimited material and human resources to prosecute their cases.
+The federal government and its criminal investigative agencies have almost unlimited material and human resources to prosecute their cases.
 A less known fact is that federal prosecutors obtain conviction in more than 95 percent of federal criminal trials!

 At Joseph Potashnik and Associates PC, our NY federal criminal attorneys have over 70 years of combined experience of handling over a thousand of federal cases, including close to a hundred jury trials.
 We represented clients in the most complex federal cases spanning every conceivable white-collar offenses and other crimes.
 We handled high-profiled cases reaching great results.